anwarsinaga/skibblWordGuesser/README.md

-# skibblWordGuesser
+# skribblWordGuesser
-# This code will demonstrate how to guess word on skibbl game, used for education purpose only.
+# This code will demonstrate how to guess word on skribbl.io game, used for education purpose only.

 #HOW TO USE THIS SCRIPT :<br>
 #1.
 Install tampermonkey (Supported browser : Chrome, Edge, Brave)<br>